hystrath/hyStrath/README.md

 ### You may also be interested in:
 + **_dsmcFoam+_** in OF-2.4.0-MNF
 the direct simulation Monte Carlo code from the Universities of Strathclyde and Glasgow
-  - hosted by Dr Craig White: https://github.com/MicroNanoFlows/OpenFOAM-2.4.0-MNF/tree/devel-craig (OpenFOAM 2.4.0-MNF)
+  - hosted by Dr Craig White: https://github.com/MicroNanoFlows/OpenFOAM-2.4.0-MNF/tree/devel-craig
   - code, manuals, tutorials and support available via [distance learning](http://onlineshop.strath.ac.uk/product-catalogue/engineering-faculty/mechanical-aerospace-engineering/courses/direct-simulation-monte-carlo-dsmc-distance-learning-course)